-Doing Business records all procedures required for a business to obtain a permanent electricity connection and supply for a standardized warehouse.
-These procedures include applications and contracts with electricity utilities, all necessary inspections and clearances from the utility and other agencies and the external and final connection works.
-The survey divides the process of getting an electricity connection into distinct procedures and calculates the time and cost to complete each procedure.
+Doing Business records all procedures required for a business to obtain a permanent electricity connection and supply for a standardized warehouse (figure 1).
+These procedures include applications and contracts with electricity utilities, all necessary inspections and clearances from the distribution utility and other agencies, and the external and final connection works.
+The questionnaire divides the process of getting an electricity connection into distinct procedures and solicits data for calculating the time and cost to complete each procedure.

 Data on reliability of supply are collected from the electricity distribution utilities or regulators, depending upon the specific technical nature of the data.
-The rest of the data, including data on transparency of tariffs and procedures for obtaining electricity connection, are collected from the electricity distribution utility, then completed and verified by electricity regulatory agencies and independent professionals such as electrical engineers, electrical contractors and construction companies.
-The electricity distribution utility surveyed is the one serving the area (or areas) where warehouses are located.
+The rest of the data, including data on transparency of tariffs and procedures for obtaining electricity connection, are collected from all market players—the electricity distribution utility, electricity regulatory agencies and independent professionals such as electrical engineers, electrical contractors and construction companies.
+The electricity distribution utility consulted is the one serving the area (or areas) where warehouses are typically located.
 If there is a choice of distribution utilities, the one serving the largest number of customers is selected.

-To make the data comparable across economies, several assumptions about the warehouse and the electricity connection are used.
+To make the data comparable across economies, several assumptions about the warehouse, the electricity connection and the monthly consumption are used.

 Assumptions about the warehouse

-- Is located in the economy’s largest business city.
+• Is located in the economy’s largest business city.
 For 11 economies the data are also collected for the second largest business city.

-- Is a new construction (that is, there was no previous construction on the land where it is located).
-It is being connected to electricity for the first time.
+• Is a new construction and is being connected to electricity for the first time.

 Assumptions about the electricity connection

 • Is a three-phase, four-wire Y connection with a subscribed capacity of 140-kilovolt- ampere (kVA) with a power factor of 1, when 1 kVA = 1 kilowatt (kW).